 The technical term for a sticker sticking is 'wetting-out'.
 It describes the flow of an adhesive over a material surface.
 Good wet-out ensures maximum contact and helps achieve a strong bond.

 The easier it is for the adhesive to 'wet-out', the better the adhesion.
 High surface energy values attract, whereas low surface energy values repel.
-Materials with higher values bond better because the allow the adhesive to wet out.
+Materials with higher values bond better because they allow the adhesive to wet out.

 We measure surface energy in dynes per centimetre (Dyn/cm).
 To get even deeper into this subject, Adhesives.org is a useful resource.